LaunchCodeEducation/gis-devops/src/objectives.rst

 - Use assertion library methods to test HTML endpoint response bodies
 - Use assertion library methods to test JSON endpoint response bodies

+..
+  TODO: discuss grouping GeoInt ref links instead of under code quality?

 .. _week-code-quality-day4-objectives:

 Day 4
 -----

+Conceptual
+^^^^^^^^^^

+- What is GeoInt?
+- What is a GIS?
+- How does a GIS support GeoInt?
+- What is the GeoJSON format?
+- What are Point, LineString, Polygon, MultiPolygon geometry formats?
+- What are Features and FeatureCollections?
+- What is PostGIS and how is it used?
+- What is GeoServer and how is it used?
+- What is OpenLayers and how is it used?
+- What are GIS layers?
+- What are the differences between Vector, Tile, and Image layers?

+Practical
+^^^^^^^^^

+- Create a map visualization using OpenLayers
+- Use the OpenStreetMaps tile data
+- Request map layer data through OpenLayers
+- Create and customize the styling of vector map layers
+- Request and visualize GeoJSON vector data

+..
+  TODO: move to w3d3
   - Install and use PostgreSQL via the `psql` CLI
   - Write common SQL commands in PostgreSQL: select, insert, update, delete
   - Understand relational database components: databases, schemas, tables, columns, constraints
   - Understand the benefits of using schemas

+..
+  TODO: move to w8d1
   - Use application.properties settings to configure a database connection in Spring Boot
   - Understand how Spring Data, JPA, and Hibernate relate to each other

+..
+  TODO: move to appropriate security section
   - Awareness of Injection attacks and how to prevent them

 .. _week-code-quality-day5-objectives: